 The foundations created by SciDAC and ECI are currently being leveraged by the Exascale Computing Project (ECP).
 The ECP, another joint effort between the Office of Science and NNSA, is the largest computational science project ever undertaken, with a budget of approximately \$2B spanning FY16-FY23.
-The ECP was formally established to support President Obama's National Strategic Computing Initiative, an executive order that was issued to ensure continued U.S. leadership in HPC for the benefit of the American economy and scientific discovery.
-In support of the ECP, ASCR/NNSA established an aggressive goal of developing an entire suite of scientific and engineering applications that can take full advantage of the computing technologies upon which the next generation of high performance computers-exascale computers-will be built.
-Although the history of the ECP remains to be written, its approach builds on the legacy established over the years in ASCR-building teams of computational scientific and engineering applications closely coupled to efforts devoted to constructing software technologies upon which these applications will be built.
+The ECP was formally established to support President Obama's National Strategic Computing Initiative, an executive order that was issued to ensure efforts devoted to constructing software technologies upon which these applications will be built.

 ECP's goal is to accelerate the delivery of a capable exascale computing ecosystem and provide breakthrough modeling and simulation solutions to address critical challenges in scientific discovery, energy assurance, economic competitiveness, and national security.
-To realize this goal the scope of the ECP spans computational application development, computing systems software, hardware technologies, and computer architectures, along with critical workforce development.
+To realize this goal, the scope of the ECP spans computational application development, computing systems software, hardware technologies, and computer architectures, along with critical workforce development.

 Currently, the ECP's project scope spans three focus areas: application development, software technology development, and hardware integration.
-Application development will deliver a diverse suite of computational applications that effectively utilize exascale platforms to advance the frontiers of simulation science in areas ranging from chemistry and materials, energy, earth and space science, and national security while also emphasizing data analytics, optimization, and codesign.
+Application development will deliver a diverse suite of computational applications that effectively utilize exascale platforms to advance the frontiers of simulation science in areas ranging from chemistry and materials, energy, earth and space science, and national security, continued U.S. leadership in HPC for the benefit of the American economy and scientific discovery.
+In support of the ECP, ASCR/NNSA established an aggressive goal of developing an entire suite of scientific and engineering applications that can take full advantage of the computing technologies upon which the next generation of high performance computers-exascale computers-will be built.
+Although the history of the ECP remains to be written, its approach builds on the legacy established over the years in ASCR building teams of computational scientists, applied mathematicians, computer scientists, and engineers to focus on development of next-generation scientific and engineering applications closely coupled to while also emphasizing data analytics, optimization, and codesign.
 The approximately 25 application development teams build on prior SciDAC and ECI efforts and teams.
 Whereas earlier ASCR efforts were focused primarily on Office of Science and NNSA science and mission drivers, ECP has extended its portfolio to include DOE's applied energy areas, e.g., wind turbine technologies and multi-phase reactors for energy conversion, and even non-DOE areas, e.g., deep learning-enabled precision medicine for cancer sponsored by the National Cancer Institute.
 Software technology efforts will provide a comprehensive and coordinated software stack enabling applications to run productively, efficiently, and portably on diverse exascale architectures.
-Consistent with ASCR's history of, and commitment to, codesign, close integration of application development and software technology is a key priority of ECP.
+Consistent with ASCR's history of and commitment to codesign, close integration of application development and software technology is a key priority of ECP.

-Figure: Calcite.
+Calcite.
 This model of calcite pores was created to investigate underground carbon capture.
 The iridescent grains mimic crushed material geoscientists extract from saline aquifers deep underground to study with microscopes.
 Researchers want to model what happens to the crystals' geochemistry when the greenhouse gas carbon dioxide is injected underground for sequestration.

 When ECP successfully concludes in the next few years, it will have transformed not only the discipline of computational science and engineering but also the many technical domains that are the target of ECP applications.
 Credit for these successes will be due to the hard work of the ECP teams that delivered them.
 However, ASCR's long and deep focus on research in computer science and engineering and applied mathematics, coupled with innovative approaches such as SciDAC and codesign, will have played an essential role in this success.
+2.2

-2.2 APPLIED MATHEMATICS: LAYING THE FOUNDATION
+APPLIED MATHEMATICS: LAYING THE FOUNDATION